On groups with Schottky set boundary: Geometrically finite convergence groups acting on

 We note that the converse of Corollary~\ref{cor:rank1} does not hold in full generality.
 Here is a counter-example: pick a convex-cocompact Kleinian group $G$ that uniformizes a hyperbolic 3-manifold with totally geodesic boundary; consider one component $F$ of its boundary and choose a compact $\pi_1$-injective proper subsurface $S$ in $F$, with a non-Abelian free fundamental group $P$, such that each component of the complement of $S$ has also non-Abelian free fundamental group.
 The pair $(G,\mathcal{P})$, where $\mathcal{P}$ consists of the conjugates of $P$, is a planar relatively hyperbolic group pair.
 To see this, $P$ stabilises a component $\Omega_F$ of the ordinary set, hence the hyperbolic convex hull $K$ of $\Lambda_P$ in $\Omega_F$ is connected and simply connected in $\Omega_F$, and precisely invariant under $P$, i.e., if $g(K)\cap K\ne \emptyset$ for some $g\in G$, then $g\in P$.
 Therefore, as $\Lambda_G$ is a Sierpi\'nski carpet, $G(K)$ is a null sequence that satisfies the assumptions of Moore's Theorem \ref{thm:moore}: by collapsing each component of $G(K)$ we obtain a geometrically finite convergence group action on $S^2$ for which $P$ is parabolic with fixed point $p$.
 Moreover, the parabolic point $p$ is on the boundary of countably many components $\Omega$ such that $\Stab(\Omega)\cap P $ is cyclic but $P$ is not, and $p$ is uniquely accessible from each component.

 \begin{proposition} Let $p$ be a parabolic point with stabilizer $P$ of a geometrically finite convergence group on $S^2$, $(G,\PP)$.
 We assume that the component of $\partial(G, \PP)$ containing $p$ is not a singleton.
-Let $\Omega_p$ denote the union of the ordinary components which contain $p$ on their boundary.
+Let $\Omega_p$ denote the union of the components {of the ordinary set} which contain $p$ on their boundary.
 The action of $P$ on $S^2\setminus (\{p\}\cup\Omega_p)$ is cocompact and the set of components of $\Omega_p$ forms finitely many orbits.

-In particular, if $p$ is in the boundary of no ordinary component, then $P$ acts cocompactly on $S^2\setminus\{p\}$.
+In particular, if $p$ is in the boundary of no ordinary component, then $P$ acts cocompactly on $S^2\setminus\{p\}$. \end{proposition}